 The main purpose of a dining table is to share a meal and gather the entire family.
 Dining tables often last a lifetime and if you have kids, they will be a mainstay of your home right up until they leave the house.
 Picking a dining table is no easy task, and there are many factors to consider.

-Even though the name suggests eating, dining tables can serve various purposes and its function will determine the style and material.
+Even though the name suggests eating, dining tables can serve various purposes and their function will determine the style and material.
 Couples or empty nesters might consider something more design-forward and stylish as it may be used for entertaining guests.

-Families might use the dining room table as an extension of the kitchen and lounge, where homework is done, arts and crafts are created or food is prepared.
+Families might use the dining room table as an extension of the Australian kitchen and lounge, where homework is done, arts and crafts are created or food is prepared.
 Things are likely to get messy with large families, so the materials need to be easy to clean and non-porous.